Rocío Gálvez

-Rocío Gálvez Luna (born 15 April 1997) is a Spanish professional footballer who plays as a centre back for Liga F club Real Madrid CF and the Spain national team.
+Rocío Gálvez Luna (born 15 April 1997) is a Spanish professional footballer who plays as a centre back for Liga MX Femenil club FC Juárez and the Spain national team.

 Club career

 Rocío Gálvez started her career at the age of eleven with Deportivo Córdoba.
 In 2011 she moved to the youth team at Sevilla FC and was promoted to the club's B team for the 2012/13 season.
 During that season, on 17 March 2013, she made her first-team debut in a league game against Valencia CF.

 She then moved to city rivals Betis Sevilla and competed with them in the 2013/14 Segunda División.
 In the summer of 2014, Atlético Madrid signed her.
 In the 2014/15 season, she and her team finished second in the championship, qualifying for the first time for the UEFA Champions League, where they lost to eventual winners Olympique Lyon in the round of 16.
 In April 2016, she tore a cruciate ligament and ruptured the meniscus in her right knee and had to have an operation.
 Atlético Madrid won the Spanish Cup that season.
 She made her return in October this year in a league match against her former club Betis Sevilla but was sidelined for the rest of the season after suffering another knee injury on 16 November at the U-20 World Cup.
 Her team won the championship that season.

-The recovered Rocío Gálvez then went on loan to Betis Sevilla, who had meanwhile been promoted to the Primera División, and ended the league as a regular in sixth place.
+The recovered Gálvez then went on loan to Betis Sevilla, who had meanwhile been promoted to the Primera División, and ended the league as a regular in sixth place.
 After completing the loan deal, she stayed at Betis for one more season before returning to Levante UD in 2019.
 She finished third in the league with the Valencia club in both 2019/20 and 2020/21, while UD Levante made the 2021 cup final but lost to FC Barcelona.

-In the summer of 2021, Rocío Gálvez joined Real Madrid.